Obstetric fistula: Challenges

-Challenges with regards to treatment include the very high number of women needing reconstructive surgery, access to facilities and trained surgeons, and the cost of treatment.
+Challenges concerning treatment include the very high number of women needing reconstructive surgery, access to facilities and trained surgeons, and the cost of treatment.
 For many women, US$300 is a price they cannot afford.
 Access and availability of treatment also vary widely across different sub-Saharan countries.
-Certain regions also do not have enough maternal care clinics that are equipped, willing to treat fistula patients, and adequately staffed.
+Certain regions also lack maternal care clinics that are equipped, willing to treat fistula patients, and adequately staffed.
 At the Evangelical Hospital of Bemberéke in Benin, only one expatriate volunteer obstetrics and gynecology doctor is available a few months per year, with one certified nurse and seven informal hospital workers.
 In all of Niger, two medical centers treat fistula patients.
 In Nigeria, more dedicated health professionals operate on up to 1,600 women with a fistula per year.
 The world is currently severely under capacity for treating the problem; it would take up to 400 years to treat the backlog of patients.
 To prevent any new cases of obstetric fistulae, about 75,000 new emergency obstetric care facilities would have to be built in Africa alone, plus an increase in financial support and an even higher number of certified doctors, midwives, and nurses needed.

 Another challenge standing between women and fistula treatment is information.
 Most women have no idea that treatment is available.
 Because this is a condition of shame and embarrassment, most women hide themselves and their condition and suffer in silence.
 In addition, after receiving initial treatment, health education is important to prevent fistulae in subsequent pregnancies.

 Another challenge is the lack of trained professionals to provide surgery for fistula patients.
 As a result, nonphysicians are sometimes trained to provide obstetric services.
-For example, the Addis Ababa Fistula Hospital has medical staff without formal degrees, and one of its top surgeons was illiterate, but she had been trained over years and now regularly successfully performs fistula surgery.
+For example, the Addis Ababa Fistula Hospital has medical staff without formal degrees, and one of its top surgeons was illiterate.
+She had been trained over the years and now performs successful fistula surgery regularly.

 Catheterization

 Fistula cases can also be treated through urethral catheterization if identified early enough.
 The Foley catheter is recommended because it has a balloon to hold it in place.
 The indwelling Foley catheter drains urine from the bladder.
 This decompresses the bladder wall so that the wounded edges come together and stay together, giving it a greater chance of closing naturally, at least in the smaller fistulae.

-About 37% of obstetric fistulae that are treated within 75 days after birth with a Foley catheter resolve.
+About 37% of obstetric fistulae treated within 75 days after birth with a Foley catheter resolve.
 Even without preselecting the least complicated obstetric fistula cases, a Foley catheter by midwives after the onset of urinary incontinence could treat over 25% of all new fistulae.